-A. Location of Meters
+A. Location of and Restricted Meters

-- 1. Protection from ice, snow, rain or other damage shall be provided by the Customer for metering equipment, when location so demands.
+1. Protection from ice, snow, rain, or other damage shall be provided by the Customer for metering equipment, when location so demands.
 A meter shall not be located where it will be subjected to shock, vibration, or other damage.
-The Customer shall be responsible for the cost of repair for damage to the metering equipment due to lack of protection. - 2.
-Meters shall be installed on the exterior of the structure and at a location which will be readily accessible at all times for reading, inspecting and testing.
+The Customer shall be responsible for the cost of repair for damage to the metering equipment due to lack of protection.

+2. Meters shall be installed on the exterior of the structure and at a location which will be readily accessible at all times for reading, inspecting and testing.
 The meter shall not be contained inside a cabinet or utility closet.
-IFP does not recognize EUSERC standards. - 3.
-Residential meters shall be front yard accessible unless prior approval for another location from IFP is obtained. - 4.
-Meters shall be installed only in sockets which are plumb in all directions and securely fastened to the structure. - 5.
-The centerline of the meter should be five foot, six inches (5'6") above the finished grade or walkway.
+IFP does not recognize EUSERC standards.

+3. Residential meters shall be front yard accessible unless prior approval for another location from IFP is obtained.

+4. Meters shall be installed only in sockets which are plumb in all directions and securely fastened to the structure.

+5. The centerline of the meter should be five foot, six inches (5'6") above the finished grade or walkway.
 If structural details prevent this, the center line height shall be not less than four feet (4') or more than six feet (6') in height.
-See Attached Figures of this Policy. - 6.
-In multiple meter installations such as apartment buildings or shopping centers, meters may be mounted in horizontal rows.
+See Attached Figures of this Policy.

+6. In multiple meter installations such as apartment buildings or shopping centers, meters may be mounted in horizontal rows.
 The maximum allowable height from ground or walkway to the center line of the meter shall be six foot, six inches (6'6").
+The minimum allowable height shall be two feet (2').

+a) Contractor / Customer must verify the rough-in placement and check the height of the meter base with Idaho Falls Power Meter Department personnel.

-The minimum allowable height shall be two feet (2'). - 7.
-In apartment or multiple-use buildings, meters shall not be installed above the first-story level or in the basement. - 8.
-Sufficient access and working space shall be provided around all metering equipment to permit ready and safe operation, maintenance and testing of such
+7. In apartment or multiple-use buildings, meters shall not be installed above the first-story level or in the basement.

-- equipment, with a minimum of three feet (3') front working space, minimum of 6 feet, 6 inches (6'6") head room and a minimum of three feet (3') wide plus permitting 180° degree opening of equipment doors or hinged panels. - 9.
-Meters shall NOT be mounted on IFP owned poles or pad mount transformers. - 10.
-If a service has been disconnected for any reason, IFP reserves the right to require an inspection prior to energizing.
+8. Sufficient access and working space shall be provided around all metering equipment to permit ready and safe operation, maintenance, and testing of such equipment, with a minimum of three feet (3') front working space, minimum of 6 feet, 6 inches (6'6") head room and a minimum of three feet (3') wide plus permitting 180° degree opening of equipment doors or hinged panels.

+9. Meters shall NOT be mounted on IFP owned poles or pad mount transformers.

+10. If a service has been disconnected for any reason, IFP reserves the right to require an inspection prior to energizing.